Alcantor/LotusECU-T4e/romraider-defs/README.md

 ## Usage

-The "T4e_defs.xml" was made for a 2008 T4e ECU.
-It should also work for 2006-2007 ECUs but some errors may appear.
+The "T4E90_defs.xml" file was created for a 2008 T4e ECU.
+It should also work with 2006–2007 ECUs, but for best results, update your software to the latest version.

 Read the description of the tables: